Izleeve/shell-wizardry/Task_1/README.md

 ## 📜 Task Description

 Welcome to the **User Account Creation** project!
-This initiative aims to automate the setup of user accounts for a batch of 100 new engineers joining **MyComp**.
+This initiative aims to automate the setup of user accounts for a batch of 100 new engineers joining **IzleeveTech**.
 As a system administrator, your mission is to ensure these accounts are configured with the specified requirements.

 ## 🚀 Requirements